prince-amponsah/prince-amponsah/README.md

 - Linux Administration
 - Iac with Terraform
-- Infrastructure Configuration with Ansible
 - Architecting Cloud Solutions on AWS
 - Programming/Scripting with Python and Bash
+- Api Development With FastApi
 - Containerization with Docker
 - Orchestration with Kubernetes
 - CI/CD with GitHub Actions

 ### - 👯 I’m open to job roles related to Technical Support, Cloud, DevOps, Platform and SRE Engineering.